-Enjoy the unique privilege that is exclusively ours here in Citrus County Florida by swimming with the manatees in the Homosassa Springs!
-Homosassa (Seminole Indian for ‘place where peppers grow’) is home to a large population of endangered manatee during the winter season and the lack of commercial operators in this area means less crowds and a more natural environment.
-The laid-back vibe in Homosassa makes this tour uniquely different than Crystal River and the undiscovered Gem that is known as the ‘Blue Waters’ by locals can be yours to discover!
+Enjoy the unique privilege that is exclusively ours here in Citrus County Florida by swimming with the manatees in the spring-fed King’s Bay Wildlife Refuge!
+Crystal River is home to the world’s largest population of endangered manatee during the winter season, and even a small population the warm months.
 Having the chance to encounter these curious, gentle giants in their natural habitat is an adventure that your family will never forget!

-Embark on your journey with a Coast Guard Certified Master Captain who will double as your educator and photographer.
-Your tour will run four hours from start to finish and everything you will need is included for one price.
-You will begin at our full-service tour facility, where you will be educated about the animals and receive tips for your snorkel tour to make the most of your day.
+Embark on your journey with a Coast Guard Certified Master Captain and in water chaperone, educator and photographer.
+Your tour will run three hours from start to finish and everything you will need is included for one price.
+You will begin at our full-service tour facility, where you will be educated about the animals in a classroom type setting and receive tips for your snorkel tour to make the most of your day.
 You will be taught the in’s and out’s of ‘passive interaction’ as this ensures that the animals enjoy the experience as much as we do!
-You will then be suited up and board your houseboat for the picturesque trip up the Homosassa.
+You will then be suited up and transported to the dock, where a Coast Guard certified covered pontoon will be waiting for you.
 This rich estuary will amaze…..birds, fish and wildlife abound!
 Submerge yourself in the manatee’s world!
-Finish your adventure by viewing your guide’s photos back at our facility and be sure to visit our one-of-a-kind gift shop!
+Finish your adventure by viewing your giudes’s photos back at our facility and be sure to visit our one-of-a-kind gift shop!
 Our well-informed staff will direct to other local attractions, restaurants and answer of your questions before you are on your way.
 We guarantee that after you meet our friendly gentle-giants you will never be the same!
-You will never forget your adventures here in Homosassa, and chances are - we will see you again!
+You will never forget your adventures here in Crystal River, and chances are - we will see you again!

-• Photo package available at end of your tour
+- Photo package available at the end of your tour

 *Remember that once the weather starts to get warm in March, manatee begin their migration away from the springs and become more elusive.
 It is very important in the warm seasons to have REALISTIC EXPECTATIONS about how many animals you will see, under what conditions and how long it may take to find them.
 The COLD weather brings them to the area to enjoy our fresh water springs, but once the Gulf temps begin to warm, the manatee become more difficult to find and tend to be located closer to food sources where the water is not always clear.
 Also, spring brings hundreds of people to the area hoping for a glimpse of these amazing animals…COME EARLY MORNING if you hope to avoid the crowds.
 We add tours later in the day as capacity demands, but conditions deteriorate as the day goes on.
 If you are hoping to see dozens of manatee in clear spring water, than a springtime visit may disappoint.
 If you need more details about what to expect when visiting us in spring or summer, please visit our conditions page or call us anytime!
 We are always honest about conditions and encourage our visitors to do their research!